Top Environmental Fate Ecotoxicology Human Health Translations

 Description

-A chemical substance sometimes used as a veterinary general anesthetic now largely obsolete
+A chemical substance sometimes used in veterinary medicine as a hypnotic and sedative but now largely obsolete

 Availability status